 Patrick and I changed our careers and moved to San Diego for his job in February 1998.
 I built a pediatric dental practice in the indigenous American Indian community and maintained that practice for over fifteen years.
 During those years and I am still, Patrick and I practiced the Buddhist teachings, grew together through our daily hardships, lived a wonderful life, and became partners and the best-est friends.

 In the summer of 2013, Patrick suddenly fell ill.
 He was diagnosed with stage IV metastatic melanoma in the brain.
 After our super high-speed roller-coaster rides and a fierce battle against his illness, Patrick passed away on Independence Day in 2016.

-At his death bed, I had no sense of time or space.
-Nothing left; everything became rubble.
+At his deathbed, I had no sense of time or space.
+Nothing was left; everything became rubble.
 In the months that followed, I lived a spiritless life, capable only of managing daily logistics and responsibilities.

 That’s how my book was created.

 Now I live a great life, full of light and happiness, engaged with all five of my senses, as well as my emotions and energy.
 I live with my two soon-to-be eleven-year-old short-hair tabbies cats, Tommy (boy) and Omi (girl).

 I love lots of things in my life — cooking, baking, photography, traveling (though not so much now during the pandemic), walking, yoga, Tai Chi, Chi Gong, arranging flowers, listening to music, going to theaters, reading and writing, Buddhist chanting, and meditation, etc. I am curious about anything having to do with our human lives, art, culture, activism, politics… whatever is good and right for humanity, hope, and love.

 I love life and sharing goodness with fellow humans.